 • The impact on Scottish GDP (in 2016 terms) is equivalent to 0.6% of the country’s onshore GDP, or £827.4m over the lifetime of the project

-• The only major infrastructure project in Scotland ready to build next year
+• One of the major infrastructure projects in Scotland ready to build

 • Some £382m of additional activity will be generated in Scotland’s construction industries, with a further £440.2m in the services sector.